Timely/.github/.github/ISSUE_TEMPLATE/service-request.md

 ---
 name: Service Request
-about: A request for action, support, help for any internal operational or functional issue not immediately related to the capabilities of the Product itself (ie. one-off actions, updating documents/copy, privacy/data protection etc) (remove italics you don't need)
+about: A request for action, support, help for any internal operational or functional issue not immediately related to the capabilities of the Product itself
 title: ""
 labels: "Type: Service Request, Product: Timely"
 assignees: "nickhorrell, lisarost"